Arthur-Kamau/Aurora/ReadMe.md

 <br>
 <br>

-use intellij or anylike ide to load the `server folder` and user any text editor to edit the `client/app` folder.
+use intellij or any like ide to load the `server folder` and user any text editor to edit the `client/app` folder.

 In the client run `yarn install` to install dependancies then `yarn app` or `yarn start` to run the electron app.